Theme of the Month

 Eudora Welty insists that place plays into genius, that place helps us focus and focus helps us love.
 Therefore, this attention anchors us to reality.

-For the month of May, we will be exploring place and how we can utilize it more effectively in our writing.
+For the month of May and June, we will be exploring place and how we can utilize it more effectively in our writing.
 Our weekly prompts will be centered around building up our use of setting and infusing our stories with this delicate relationship that Heshner describes.

 On our social media sites, particularly Instagram, I will be posting quotes from literature that exemplify this use of place as well as helpful quotes about writing setting by acclaimed authors.